Instructor: Michelle Niemann

 Cost: $75 Nonmembers, $48 members, $42 student members/teacher members/senior members/military members/librarian members

-In this one-session class, we’ll discuss and try out some concrete strategies for breaking out of the perfectionistic habits that often bog us down.
-The writing process is always messy, iterative, and recursive—this class doesn’t offer any false shortcuts.
-Instead, we’ll develop practices that draw on the messiness of the process itself to finally complete that draft.
+In this class, we'll discuss and try out some concrete strategies for breaking out of perfectionistic habits.
+The writing process is always messy—this class doesn't offer any false shortcuts.
+Instead, we'll develop practices that draw on the messiness of the process itself to finally complete that draft.

-While I’ll share what I’ve learned from years of working with writers one-on-one, these practices and strategies must be tailored to the individual writer’s process.
-So, as a participant, you’ll be asked to share what you love and hate about your writing process—and to bring at least part of that recalcitrant draft so that you can experiment with it during our class.
+While I'll share what I've learned from years of working with writers one-on-one, these practices and strategies always need to be tailored to the individual writer's process.
+So, as a participant, you'll be asked to share what you love and hate about your writing process—and to bring at least part of that recalcitrant draft so that you can experiment with it during our class.

 Register online or download and print a registration form.